ujfalusi/sof-linux/Documentation/driver-api/soundwire/bra.rst

       transmitted as the last-but-one byte in the packet, prior to the footer response.

-The header response can be one of
+The header response can be one of:
   (a) Ack
   (b) Nak
   (c) Not Ready

-The footer response can be one of
+The footer response can be one of:
   (1) Ack
   (2) Nak  (CRC failure)
   (3) Good (operation completed)